Before answering the question of how long arbitration takes in Colorado, it’s important to answer some basic questions first.

 What is Arbitration in a Personal Injury Claim?

-Arbitration is an informal method of resolving a personal injury claim in Colorado.
+Arbitration is an informal method of resolving a personal injury claim in Denver.
 During arbitration, a neutral third party hears both sides of an injury claim, reviews the evidence, and rules on outstanding issues.

 Arbitration can offer parties to a civil lawsuit a more efficient, private, less expensive, and less formal alternative to a jury trial.
 Arbitrators typically specialize or have extensive knowledge of the disputed subject matter.